Building together: Baukultur from the perspective of children and young people

 Project description

 The project investigates how children and young people can develop a responsible role as participants in built environment processes.
 Participation strengthens the development of an attitude towards social and ecological justice.
 In addition to the careful use of existing resources, socio-cultural aspects are also a key focus of built environment education.
 The aim of the project is to raise awareness among primary and secondary school students about the built environment.
-Together, participatory spaces will be created where children and young people can develop their own perspectives, experiences and ideas of sustainable building culture.
+Together, participatory spaces will be created where children and young people can develop their own perspectives, experiences and ideas of sustainable Baukultur.

 Project implementation